 With more and more people glued to their screens these days, mental health issues also are now becoming a cause of concern because there is a direct correlation between the two.
 Smartphone addiction is real, and it can cause anxiety, stress, and depression.
 It also leads to what neuroscientists call “digital dementia,” or the damaging of your right-brain functions that control your short-term memory and concentration.

 Like any addiction, being too dependent on gadgets rewires the brain.
+What are the effects of tv or technology on the brain?
 Studies show that people who have an online game addiction show substantial grey matter atrophy in many parts of the brain.
 Some of this volume loss occurs in the critical areas that are responsible for cognitive and emotional functions.

 On top of these structural brain changes, social media attachment is also adversely affecting people’s mental health.
 Nowadays, too many young people are complaining about social anxiety caused by spending too much time on Instagram, Facebook, and Twitter.
 Sadly, most of these effects can be irreversible.

 2. Too much screen time can disrupt your sleep

 Blue light, in its natural form, helps regulate our circadian rhythm.
 The problem lies in overexposure to artificial blue light, which is found almost everywhere these days—in the homes’ LED bulbs, computers, tablets, and smartphones.

 A 2014 Harvard study found that people who read e-books on tablets took longer to fall asleep than those who read an actual printed book.
 This is because blue light interferes with our body’s production of melatonin, the sleep hormone responsible for signalling our brain to rest.